slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A classic is a book which people praise and don't read.' -- Mark Twain*

+> *'The worst thing about new books is that they keep us from reading the old ones.' -- Joseph Joubert*

 <!--
 when writing a book start with your own ideas Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.